 To limit leaching of chemicals from CCA-treated wood: apply a coating at least once a year; oil or water-based stains that can penetrate wood surfaces are preferable to products such as paint.
 This is because paints and other film-formers can chip or flake, requiring scraping or sanding for removal which can increase a person's exposure to arsenic.

 - Saw, sand, and machine CCA-treated wood outdoors, when possible.
 Wear a dust mask, goggles, and gloves.

-- Clean up all sawdust, scraps, and other construction debris thoroughly and dispose of in the trash (i.e., municipal solid waste).
+- Clean up all sawdust, scraps, and other construction debris thoroughly and dispose of in the trash (i.e., as municipal solid waste).

 - Do not compost or mulch sawdust or remnants from CCA-treated wood.

 - Do not burn CCA-treated wood, as toxic chemicals may be released as part of the smoke and ashes.

 - After working with the wood, wash all exposed areas of your body, especially the hands, thoroughly with soap and water.

 - Wash your work clothes separately from other household clothing before wearing them again.

 These precautions will reduce your exposure from inhaling or ingesting sawdust, protect your eyes from flying particles, and prevent exposure to toxic smoke and ash.
 For more information about CCA-treated wood and reducing any potential exposure to arsenic, please see the section titled "Protecting Yourself from CCA Pressure-Treated Wood" in this DEC brochure or refer to the USEPA's brochure on CCA Pressure-Treated Wood: Guidance for Outdoor Wooden Structures.
 (Link leaves DEC's website)